tejada7/Java-Certification/OCP_Java17.md

 ```java
 java -p mods -m moduleName/pathToClass.ClassName
 ```
+#### Migration modules strategies
+##### Bottom-up
+The easiest approach, and recommended when you have the control of all the application dependencies.
+Converting lower-level libraries into modular jars before converting higher-level libraries.

+Example:
+`A.jar` depends on `B.jar`, which likewise depends on `C.jar`
+- Step 1: Pick the lowest-level dependency, in this case, modularize `C.jar` by making it a named module (at this point, both `B.jar` and `A.jar` will remain unnamed modules and therefore will be able to access `C.jar`).
+- Step 2: Repeat the process for `B.jar` and later on for `A.jar`

+The ultimate goal after the migration is to have all packages residing on the module path (and thus none on the classpath).
+##### Top-down

+Recommended approach when we **don't have control of every jar** used by our applications (i.e. become automatic modules) The idea is to put all dependencies on the module path and make the highest-level dependency a named module, adding as many `required` as needed in accordance to the default automatic modules' names.

+Example:
+`A.jar` depends on `B.jar`, which likewise depends on `C.jar`, thus,
+- Step 1: Move `A.jar`, `B.jar`, and `C.jar` to the module path (then they all become automatic modules).
+- Step 2: Make `A.jar` a named module by adding the necessary required in the `module-info.java` file

 ### Concurrency
 - happens-before relationship is a guarantee that any action performed in any thread is reflected to other actions in different threads. `Stream#forEachOrdered` is an example of executions that comply with this term.